 This is one of the most common causes of chronic kidney disease.
 Blood hypertension could cause renal failure in two fashions.

-It can be the cause of an acute renal failure by malignant hypertension that damages the renal tissue, or it could develop over years of untreated blood hypertension that damages the vasculature inside the kidneys.
+It can cause an acute renal failure by malignant hypertension that damages the renal tissue, or it could develop over years of untreated blood hypertension that damages the vasculature inside the kidneys.

 Regardless of the mechanism, blood hypertension is notoriously known for damaging the kidneys, and preventive measures should be taken before it is too late.